 GSBS is one of six schools within the Texas Tech University Health Sciences Center (TTUHSC).
-The primary faculty within GSBS are faculty who have appointments with either the School of Medicine (SOM) or the School of Pharmacy (SOP).
-In order to function efficiently the GSBS faculty and students operate daily out of the corresponding SOM departments.
+The primary faculty within GSBS are faculty who have appointments with either the School of Medicine (SOM); Paul L. Foster School of Medicine (PLF-SOM), or the School of Pharmacy (SOP).
+In order to function efficiently, the GSBS faculty and students operate daily out of the schools listed above.
 The Chair of each department works with GSBS to help oversee the programs.

-GSBS contains three Programs of study as well as six concentrations, which are defined under the Graduate Programs section of this handbook.
+GSBS contains three Programs of study as well as seven concentrations, which are defined under the Graduate Programs section of this handbook.

-The responsibility for the Graduate School of Biomedical Sciences is under the GSBS Interim Dean, Thomas Pressley, Ph.D.
-The day-to-day management of the GSBS is under the auspices of the Associate Deans: Thomas Abbruscato, Ph.D.; Michael Blanton, Ph.D.; Charles Miller, Ph.D.; and an Assistant Dean, Pamela Johnson, M.B.A.
+The responsibility for the Graduate School of Biomedical Sciences is under the GSBS Dean, Brandt Schneider, Ph.D.
+The day-to-day management of the GSBS is under the auspices of the Associate Deans: Thomas Abbruscato, Ph.D.; Michael Blanton, Ph.D.; Charles Miller, Ph.D.; Jon Weidanz, Ph.D.; and Assistant Dean, Pamela Johnson, M.B.A.

-Graduate affairs are discussed and developed through a Graduate Council which consists of two elected representatives from the Pharmaceutical Sciences and the Biotechnology programs; two representatives from each research concentration within the Biomedical Sciences Program; an ex officio member from the TTU Graduate School and an ex officio graduate student member.
-The GSBS Dean is the chair of the Graduate Council, which operates in an advisory capacity to the dean.
+Graduate affairs are discussed and developed by a Graduate Council, which consists of two elected representatives from the Pharmaceutical Sciences and the Biotechnology programs; two representatives from each research concentration within the Biomedical Sciences Program; an ex officio member from the TTU Graduate School; and an ex officio graduate student member.
+The GSBS Dean is the Chair of the Graduate Council, which operates in an advisory capacity to the Dean

-The Graduate School of Biomedical Sciences is administratively separate from the Texas Tech University (TTU) Graduate School.
-However, under agreement with the TTU Graduate School, they administer the thesis/dissertation process for GSBS students.
+The Graduate School of Biomedical Sciences is administratively separate from the Texas Tech University (TTU) Graduate School, however, under agreement, the TTU Graduate School administers the thesis/dissertation process for GSBS students.